 To me those photographs help clarify the accident a bit.
 In particular one can see in the first ("port-early") the damage to the left wing tip (it's missing) that was done when that wing hit the water.
 That damage appears less to me in the photograph than it sounded from the CAB report.
 That was the side where young Fred Russo (below) was sitting, just under that wing.
 You can see why the water pressure there was so great.
 One thing that surprises me is that one can't see any evidence of the breaking of the hull in these photographs.
 Perhaps that break was just enough to let water in, but not so much as to physically compromise the strength of the hull for lifting like they are doing in those photographs (?).

 I found it interesting that the plane sank in only 15 feet of water.
-They refer to the heroic efforts by a Mr. Harold Roebuck (photo from his niece, Mary Roebuck, provided by his eldest grandson, Harold Roebuck, III), a native Puerto Rican (actually it seems Harold Roebuck Sr. was born in St. Croix in 1907), who "repeatedly dived and swam through the partially submerged cabin, freeing passengers and removing them from the wreckage.
+The CAB report refers to the heroic efforts by Mr. Harold Roebuck (photo from his niece below right) Mary Roebuck, provided by his eldest grandson, Harold Roebuck, III), a native Puerto Rican (actually it seems Harold Roebuck Sr. was born in St. Croix in 1907), who "repeatedly dived and swam through the partially submerged cabin, freeing passengers and removing them from the wreckage.
 This action was attended by considerable hazard and physical discomfort as the surface of the water was covered by gasoline from the wreckage." (quote from the CAB report).

 The two youngest Russo girls, Suzie (14 months old) and Marie-Jo (24 months old), were killed in the accident.
 Mrs. Angelina Russo and her 3 year son Fred were in seat belts.
 Angelina was holding one of the younger girls and a steward was holding the other (according to the CAB report).
 The two young girls were thrown on impact and couldn't be found after that until their bodies were recovered.
 After the accident the CAB report indicates that Pan American set up a strap system to secure infants to those who are holding them during takeoffs and landings.
 That seems beyond what is done today.